schnittchen/pony-tutorial/docs/object-capabilities/derived_authority.md

     try Connect(env.out, env.root as AmbientAuth) end
 ```

-* the main actor is passed the ambient authority as env.root.
-This is an unforgeable instance
-of the AmbientAuth primitive: no code outside the glue that creates the main actor can create
+By passing the ambient authority to the main actor, the glue code that creates it
-it.
+authorizes it to do certain things.
+We will see shortly how this authorization is required when interacting with the outside world.
+The `AmbientAuth` constructor is private, so that the instance can only be created by the glue
+itself.

-* more specifically, the `env.root` field is of type `AmbientAuth | None`, so the actor must `try`
+More specifically, the `env.root` field is of type `AmbientAuth | None`, so the actor must `try`
 to convert it by calling `env.root as AmbientAuth` [maybe discuss by None is possible here?]

-* the main actor then creates a `Connect` actor and passes the authority on.
+The main actor then creates a `Connect` actor and passes the authority on.
 This second actor
 uses it to create a TCPConnection.
 It is here that the authorization is effectively checked:

 ```